What Is Cannabis? • Cannabis Terminology • Legalized Cannabis • Cannabis Laws

 People have been using cannabis for a range of reasons since ancient times.
 Some people use it while socializing to help them relax and connect with friends.
 Others people use cannabis for spiritual reasons or to experience an altered form of consciousness.
 Some people use cannabis to soothe anxiety or manage medical conditions.
 While some people may experience benefits from their use of cannabis, like any drug, there are risks to using cannabis.

 When cannabis is inhaled, chemicals called cannabinoids are absorbed through the lungs and into the bloodstream producing almost immediate effects.
 When swallowed, cannabinoids are absorbed through the stomach and intestine.
 This digestive process takes longer, approximately an hour, and varies from person to person.
 This makes it more difficult to carefully manage the dose when eating or drinking cannabis.

 The effects of cannabis can be very different for each person.
-Some people feel relaxed, others full of energy, and some people feel quite anxious.
+Some people feel relaxed, others full of energy, others quite anxious.
 Sometimes the same person will have a different experience depending on the occasion.
 Much depends on the type and amount of cannabis being used and the environment where the cannabis is being consumed.
-Cannabis that is not prescribed by a health care provider may not be a good fit for everyone.
+Cannabis that is not prescribed by a health-care provider may not be a good fit for everyone.

 Factors that affect people when they use cannabis include:

 Almost half of the people living in BC have tried cannabis: